 Beyond packaged goods, shoppers can order fresh fruit and vegetables.
 Gorillas say they have seen basket size increase as shoppers gain confidence with the platform, service levels and quality of goods provided.
-However shopping basket sizes may be limited to what can physically go on the back of a bicycle or motorcycle, effectively limiting the role of the channel to top up, dinner tonight, and emergency shopping missions unless the operator shifts to larger delivery vehicles.
+However, shopping basket sizes may be limited to what can physically go on the back of a bicycle or motorcycle, effectively limiting the role of the channel to top up, dinner tonight, and emergency shopping missions unless the operator shifts to larger delivery vehicles.

-This space is highly competitive, and increasingly based on partnerships.
-In India, restaurant food delivery portal Swiggy has extended its app to 'Swiggy Instamart' to offer grocery essentials and fruit & vegetables delivery in 30 minutes.
-Marketplace giants such as Amazon and Flipkart are increasingly looking to India's 12 million plus traditional mom-andpop 'kirana' stores for 30-minute fulfilment.
-In Australia, supermarket chain Woolworths recently announced a partnership with Uber for grocery deliveries in under an hour.
+This space is highly competitive and increasingly based on partnerships.
+In India, restaurant food delivery portal Swiggy has extended its app to "Swiggy Instamart" to offer grocery essentials and fruit & vegetables delivery in 30 minutes.
+Marketplace giants such as Amazon and Flipkart are increasingly looking to India's 12 million plus traditional mom-and-pop "kirana" stores for 30-minute fulfilment.
+A recently announced collaboration between Drizly and Gopuff expanded their alcohol delivery offer to 26 states.

-As with eCommerce, on-demand delivery allows replenishment and reordering, again potentially limiting the search and evaluate stages of journeys once the shopper is familiar with the e-tailer and the product range.
+As with eCommerce, on-demand delivery allows replenishment and reordering, potentially limiting the search and evaluate stages of journeys once the shopper is familiar with the e-tailer and the product range.